Rethinking Trust D-Congress 2021

 Fireside topic – AI’s Trust Problem

 As AI rapidly expands its role in our lives, an important question is being asked: what level of trust can – and should – we place in AI systems?
-Renowned trust expert Rachel Botsman brings a different perspective to discussions on what trusting AI really means.
+Renowned trust expert Rachel Botsman brings a different perspective to panels and leadership discussions on what trusting AI really means.
 She will explain why we need to think differently to earn and maintain trust in AI – and propose how we can make AI systems more trustworthy.

 Rachel is available for fireside conversations with leaders or to join panels on the important and timely topic of trust and AI.